 Sell clutter and turn a profit…

-I recently went through my house and ended up with all these items.
+I recently went through my house at the weekend and ended up with all these items.
 Things I put in my garage.
 It’s taking up valuable space and looks bad.
 Instead of donating it (costs me gas money to deliver to them) or throwing it away/recycling (fills up my trash, landfills, and takes several weeks to fit in your trash can), I sold it all on Craigslist, believe it or not.

 I listed my ad to include 2 crib mattresses as well for $20 for everything.
 I got an offer that wanted everything but the crib mattresses for $10.